oficinastk/artBlocks/README.md

-# artBlocks
+# artBlocks - an experiment

-a test on connecting blockchain to dynamic rendering
+a simple test on connecting blockchain hashes to dynamic rendering